-Medical Terminology is a beginning, entry-level course that will cover medical terminology via asynchronous discussions in class, text reading assignments, homework problems, and assessments.
+As part of the Medical Interpreting Program, this course will introduce students to terminology of the medical field.
+Medical Terminology is a beginning, entry-level course that will cover medical terminology via discussions in class, text reading assignments, homework problems, and assessments.
 Emphasis will be to recognize, evaluate and deduce meanings of medical words by applying word-building rules.
 Study will be directed to define word parts, apply word-building rules to form words from suffixes, prefixes and roots in the combining form.
 An additional focus of study will be to define and use words pertaining to the digestive system, reproductive systems, cardiovascular and respiratory systems, blood, lymphatic and immune systems, musculoskeletal system and skin, sense organs, endocrine system, oncology, radiology, nuclear medicine, radiation therapy, pharmacology and psychiatry.